Frankpark/Toddler-Inspired-Reward-Transition/docs/index.md

 <figure style="text-align: center; margin: 20px;">
     <img src="https://github.com/Frankpark/Toddler-Inspired-Reward-Transition/raw/main/docs/assets/images/naturemainfigv1.png" alt="Graphs of average reward, success rate, average episode reached, and episode lengths of various environments">
     <figcaption>
-    (a) Agent performance with various reward types in goal-oriented tasks.
-(1-3) LunarLander and UR5 show challenges with intrinsic rewards.
-(4-5) ViZDoom generalization performance with different rewards. (b) S2D agents in the Toddler Playroom maze show more completed episodes and higher success rates compared to other baselines.
+    (a).
+The agent's performance across different reward schemes in several goal-driven tasks.
+(1-3) Interestingly, in LunarLander, the total reward gained from intrinsic incentives was well below zero, as shown by the dashed line.
+We also note that for UR5, both intrinsic motivation and sparse reward settings result in near-zero performance, making it difficult to observe.
+(4), (5): The ViZDoom agent's ability to generalize across different reward types. (b).
+Performance analysis of agents using different reward strategies in the Toddler Playroom maze environment.
+(1) and (2) Number of episodes completed over time, showing S2D agents complete more episodes.
+(3-6) Success rates at different starting points, illustrating higher success rates for S2D agents compared to other baselines.
+The results highlight the robustness and effectiveness of the S2D transition in complex, visually rich environments mimicking a real toddler's playroom.
     </figcaption>
 </figure>